Repealing the Affordable Care Act

 When the ACA was first enacted, many Americans didn’t consider healthcare to be a fundamental human right.
 Now, less than 10 years later, 54% of all Americans believe the government should provide a national health insurance program, according to a CNN poll.

 But once again, the ACA is under fire.
 New efforts to strike down the entire ACA in court are underway, and so far, they’ve been successful.
 In this month’s podcast, we speak with Claire Sachs, author of The Patient Advocate’s Chronicle.
 She is a counselor and patient advocate with over 30 years’ experience studying policy and managing insurance coverage.
 During our conversation, we discover how the ACA helps people living with Gaucher disease and other chronic illnesses—and what we stand to lose if the ACA is repealed.
+For more information about healthcare legislation, NGF explains what is healthcare legislation?

 The Affordable Care Act addresses several key issues, including health insurance coverage, preventative care, coverage for preexisting conditions, and healthcare costs.
 At its heart, the idea behind the ACA is to expand health insurance coverage using public options at both the federal and state levels.